 The Kookaberry' ability to quickly turn itself into many different tools makes it easy to use in subjects across the curriculum.

 The Kookaberry learning platform can be seen as a bridge seamlessly connecting primary and secondary STEM teaching and learning.

 Students in Stage 5 (years 9 and 10), can give purpose to their practical technology studies by designing Kookaberry apps and projects for students in Stages 2 and 3 (years 3 to 6) and then mentoring them in their use.

-Made in Australia to support the Australian Curriculum
+Designed, developed, and made in Australia to support Australian teachers

 The Kookaberry has been designed, developed, and is being made in Australia